TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

 .. class:: AddressHeader

    Address headers are one of the most complex structured header types.
-   The ``AddressHeader`` class provides a generic interface to any address header.
+   The ``AddressHeader`` kundi provides a generic interface to any address header.

    This header type provides the following additional attributes: